 When all information required for a simulation has been defined, every box will contain a green tick.
-The validation window on the bottom of the dialogue will also have a 0 error message.
+The validation window on the bottom of the dialogue will also have zero error messages.
 Save the MIKE 21C file as "straight\hot.M21C", then run the simulation using the Menu commands "Run -> Start simulation...".